hotoo/gitlab-notifications/README.md

   - `Server URL` is GitLab server url, like `https://gitlab.com`
   - `Private Token` is a secret key, from like `https://gitlab.com/profile/account`
   - `User Name` is you GitLab account username, like me is `hotoo`
-  - `Alias Name`: what people called you? luck names.
+  - `Alias Name`: what people called you? luck names. when people called you in issue, merge request, or note(comment), you will be participating this event.
   - `Notification`: choose the type for pop window notification.
 1. `Save`, and `Watching Repositories`:
   - Please wait a moment to get all of git repositories you have rights.